loftuxab/alfresco-community-loftux/root/projects/deployment/config/readme.txt

 Here are instructions for manual install.

 1. Unzip the deployment zip file into a convenient location.
 (It does not make it's own directory.)
-For discussion's sake let's say that the zip file has been unzipped into /opt/deployment.
+For discussion's sake let's say that the distribution file has been expanded into /opt/deployment.

 2. Configure deployment.properties.
 Open deployment.properties in your
    text editor of choice.
 Choose locations for each of the following: